argonautproject/R4/conf_summary.md

 ## List all US Core Required and Must Support Elements

+Note that:

-Note that this DOES NOT consider the [FHIR Observation Vitals elements](http://build.fhir.org/observation-vitalsigns.html) since they are not defined in US Core.
+1. this DOES NOT consider the [FHIR Observation Vitals elements](http://build.fhir.org/observation-vitalsigns.html) since they are not defined in US Core.
+1. Many of the elements that are defined as required inherited from the the base specification.

 [**CSV version**](https://github.com/argonautproject/R4/blob/master/conf_summary.csv)